OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/new_2.md

 * [`zos set-admin`](cli_set-admin.md)
 * [`zos unlink`](cli_unlink.md)

-In order to ream more information about the commands, please run `zos <command> --help` or go to the [commands reference](apis.md) section.
+In order to read more information about the commands, please run `zos <command> --help` or go to the [commands reference](apis.md) section.

 ## Modified commands